What you need to know

 IL‑12/23 & IL‑23 Inhibitors (Ustekinumab, Risankizumab, Mirikizumab, etc.)

-• Ustekinumab: IV induction (dose by weight), then SC 90 mg every 8–12 weeks
+• Ustekinumab: IV induction (weight‑based), then SC 90 mg every 8–12 weeks

-• Risankizumab: IV 600 mg at 0,4,8 weeks (Crohn’s), then SC 360 mg every 8 weeks
+• Risankizumab: IV 600 mg at 0, 4, 8 weeks (Crohn’s), then SC 360 mg every 8 weeks

 JAK Inhibitors (Tofacitinib, Filgotinib, Upadacitinib)